-Learning various types of embroidery stitches can help inspire creativity.
-It’s a great creative outlet, as it allows you to create beautiful art with just a fabric and thread.
-As an embroidery artist, practicing multiple stitches can help bring variety in your products.
+Various types of embroidery stitches can help you showcase your creativity in myriad ways.
+We will be covering some essential stitches that can help you level up your fashion design work.
 It can help you attract customers or just quench your thirst to create something new.

 In this article, we explore 6 types of embroidery stitches that help improve technique and open your avenues to making better embroidery products.
-So, what are embroidery stitches, we have selected?
+So, what are the embroidery stitches we have selected?

 6 Basic Embroidery Stitches

 Here we will discuss the various types of embroidery stitches that you can learn.
 Once you learn them, you can start creating your own designs.

 It is pretty easy to learn and it is a stitch you will likely use the most.
 It is used for any outlining work.
 The backstitch can be used by itself as an outlining stitch and has many variations.
 Also, it is one of the strongest stitches on this list.

 It is the most basic embroidery stitch and the basis of many other composite stitches.
 The key to a nice-looking running stitch is consistency in length and spacing.
 Also, it is known as the straight stitch.
 The procedure for this stitch involves inserting a needle and then pulling it out at small intervals.